pixijs/extension-scripts/README.md

 | `deploy` | Does `build` and `docs` and then copies the folders (`dist`, `examples`, `docs`) to `gh-pages` branch |
 | `release` | Publish a release, will ask for what type of version bump, do a `deploy` and push to npm and git tags. |

+### Project Structure

+Generally, the project structure is baked-in to the defaults, however, most of this can be customized (see the Configuration section below).

+* `./src` - Contains all the source code (TypeScript files)
+* `./lib` - Generated folder for ES2020 modules and types
+* `./dist` - Generated folder for the ES2017 browser bundles
+* `./docs` - Generated folder for the API documentation
+* `./examples` - Contains any examples or demos use to test the project

 ## Configuration